caltechlibrary/eprinttools/docs/replicating_an_eprints_repo.md

 users via the Admin user search found in your EPrints repository.
 The search for select all users then export as JSON.

+**IMPORTANT: This file should not be in a publicly readable location**

 ## Build Process